Rajspeaks/Hack-to-War-Ground/README.md

 # Hack-to-War-Ground
-Welcome to Hack-to-war-ground.
-An open source contribution playground for beginners.
+Welcome to Hack-to-war-Ground.
+An open source contribution playground for beginner level coder.

 ## :handshake: Our all time list of Contributors
 <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/graphs/contributors">